lfenzo/vim-fusion/README.md

 # Vim Fusion

-A neutral colorscheme for Vim/NeoVim featuring
+A neutral colorscheme for Vim/NeoVim.

 ## Installation